 - Wrongful arrest and false imprisonment

 - Assault and excessive force

 - Unlawful stop and search

-We represent clients on a private basis for actions against the police claims.
-We offer a fixed fee for the initial stage, which will cover the following work:
+We represent clients on a private basis for civil claims against the police.
+We offer competitive fixed fees for the initial investigation stage, which will cover:

 - Initial consideration of your case (consideration of all material, correspondence and evidence);